our production ethics

 With the fashion industry the second highest polluting sector in the world, we considered it essential to adopt a sustainable, ethical approach to production.

-Our first practical step towards realising this has been to choose exclusively European production.
+Our first practical step towards realising this has been to choose exclusively European production and to limit our quantities.

 All our collections are produced exclusively in Europe and in a limited quantity, to avoid any overproduction.
 Producing in Europe allows us to revive local trades, which have gradually been disappearing from our continent.